mrookiiheya-arch/kotodama-os/README.md

 Today’s LLMs deliver strong task performance.
 However, behavioral consistency, interaction distance, and long-term persona continuity remain structurally underdefined in many deployment contexts.

-Kotodama OS addresses this gap by defining behavioral governance as an explicit, independent architectural concern.
+Kotodama OS explores this gap by proposing behavioral governance as an explicit, independent architectural concern,
+as part of an ongoing investigation into long-term interaction stability.

 As AI systems become increasingly socially embedded, behavioral reliability is evolving from a UX concern into a structural trust requirement.